pinglu85/algoExpert/two-number-sum.md

 ### Understanding the problem

-Given an array of distinct integers and an integer `targetSum`, we need to implement a function that find out any two numbers in the array that add up to the `targetSum`.
+Given an array of distinct integers and an integer `targetSum`, I need to implement a function that find out any two numbers in the array that add up to the `targetSum`.
 If this two numbers do not exist, return an empty array.

 ### Approach